West Clare

-West Clare was a UK Parliament constituency in Ireland, returning one Member of Parliament 1885–1922.
+West Clare was a UK parliament constituency in Ireland, returning one Member of Parliament from 1885 to 1922.

-Prior to the 1885 United Kingdom general election the area was part of the Clare constituency.
+Prior to the 1885 United Kingdom general election the area was part of the County Clare constituency.
 From 1922, on the establishment of the Irish Free State, it was not represented in the UK Parliament.

 Boundaries

 This constituency comprised the western part of County Clare, consisting of the baronies of Clonderalaw, Corcomroe, Ibrickan and Moyarta, and those parts of the baronies of Inchiquin and Islands not contained within the constituency of East Clare.